TanzaniteBot/tanzanite/README.md

 export let owners = [
 // put an array or a singe string of owner ids here
 ]
-export let errorChannel = "id of channel where errors go to" export let dmChannel = 'id of the channel were you want dms to the bot to go'
+export let errorChannel = 'id of channel where errors go to' export let dmChannel = 'id of the channel were you want dms to the bot to go'
 ```